karabayse/edabit/README.md

 * Operator determination
 * Add the numbers from 1 to the number passed in
 * Re-form a word
 * Remove null values from an array
+* Return the difference between the highest and lowest of three numbers